ajaykarwal/inspect-fm/_pages/contact.md

   permalink: /contact/
 ---

 Have some feedback about the show?
-Have any questions you'd like me to discuss in an episode?
-Fancy becomming a Sponsor or just want to be friends?
+Have any questions you'd like us to discuss in an episode?
+Fancy becomming a sponsor or just want to be friends?

-You can find me on twitter at [@inspectfm](https://twitter.com/inspectfm) or you can send me an email at [inspectfm@gmail.com](mailto:inspectfm@gmail.com).
+You can find us on twitter at [@inspectfm](https://twitter.com/inspectfm), on Instagram [@inspect_fm](https://instagram.com/inspect_fm), or you can send us an email at [inspectfm@gmail.com](mailto:inspectfm@gmail.com).